Interactive Steatosis Mapper: liver CT attenuation reading with estimated MRI-PDFF and histological grade.

 CT Attenuation (Hounsfield Units / HU)

 HU is a standard measure of radiodensity on a CT scan.
 Water is exactly 0 HU.
 A normal, healthy liver measures between 55 and 65 HU on a non-contrast scan.
-Because fat is lighter than water, it has a negative HU value (roughly -50 to -100).
-As microscopic fat accumulates inside the liver cells, it pulls the overall average density of the organ downward.
-Thus, a lower HU indicates more fat.
+Because fat is lighter than water, it has a negative HU value.
+As microscopic fat accumulates, it pulls the overall average density of the organ downward.

 MRI-PDFF (Proton Density Fat Fraction)

-MRI-PDFF is the non-invasive "gold standard" for quantifying liver fat.
+MRI-PDFF is widely regarded as the leading non-invasive reference standard for quantifying liver fat.
 It uses advanced MRI physics to calculate the exact percentage of mobile protons in the liver that come from fat molecules versus water molecules.
-Unlike CT (which gives a blended density score), MRI-PDFF provides an absolute, quantitative percentage (e.g., 12.5% fat).

 Histological Steatosis Grade (S0 - S3)

 This is the microscopic assessment from an invasive liver biopsy.
-A pathologist examines the tissue sample and estimates the percentage of liver cells (hepatocytes) that contain visible fat droplets.
-The NASH Clinical Research Network (CRN) categorizes this into four distinct grades (S0, S1, S2, and S3).
+A pathologist estimates the percentage of liver cells (hepatocytes) that contain visible fat droplets, grading it from S0 (None) to S3 (Severe).

 3. The Disease Spectrum

-MASLD is not a single disease, but a progressive spectrum of liver injury driven by metabolic dysfunction:
+MASLD is a progressive spectrum of liver injury driven by metabolic dysfunction:

 Simple Steatosis (MASL)

 Fat accumulation in >5% of hepatocytes without significant inflammation.
-Often asymptomatic and highly reversible with weight loss.
+Often asymptomatic and highly reversible.

 MASH (Steatohepatitis)

-The fat causes cellular toxicity, leading to hepatocyte ballooning, inflammation, and cell death.
-This is the critical stage our calculator aims to flag early.
+Fat causes cellular toxicity, leading to hepatocyte ballooning, inflammation, and cell death.
+The critical stage this calculator aims to flag.

 Fibrosis

 Chronic inflammation leads to scar tissue formation.
 Graded F0 (none) to F4 (cirrhosis).
-This is the primary predictor of liver-related mortality.
+Primary predictor of liver-related mortality.

 Cirrhosis (F4) & HCC

 End-stage liver architecture distortion.
-Patients are at risk for decompensation (ascites, varices) and Hepatocellular Carcinoma (HCC).
+Patients are at risk for decompensation and Hepatocellular Carcinoma (HCC).

 4. Beyond the Tool: The Full Lab Panel